 The District is strongly committed to addressing the impacts of climate change, including rising sea levels, changing rainfall and flooding patterns.
 Current SFWMD resiliency efforts focus on assessing how sea level rise and extreme events happen under current and future climate conditions and how they affect water resource management.
 The District's resiliency efforts also focus on understanding the impacts of future climate conditions on ecosystems and restoration efforts.
-The District is making infrastructure adaptation investments that are needed to successfully implement its mission of safeguarding and restoring water resources and ecosystems, protecting communities from flooding, and also ensuring an adequate water supply for people and the environment.
+The District is making infrastructure adaptation investments that are needed to successfully implement its mission of safeguarding and restoring water resources and ecosystems, protecting communities from flooding, and also ensuring an adequate water supply for people and the environment with special attention to natural and green infrastructure solutions.